Updated September 2021

 Pinterest keywords are added to 3 different parts:

 Your profile information can be found on your Pinterest ‘homepage’.
 It is the part where you put a little bit of information about what you do.
-Try and fit as many keywords in there as possible.
+Try and fit as many keywords in there as possible without keyword stuffing!

 Each board has a board title and a description.
 The board description is especially important as this is where you describe what your board is about.
-Use full sentences and, again, try and use as many keywords as possible as this will make sure your boards will be found in searches.
+Use full sentences and, again, try and use as many keywords as possible, without it looking artificial, as this will make sure your boards will be found in searches.
 You can also use hashtags in your board description.

 Each pin has a pin title and pin description.
 Again, fabulous for SEO to make sure your pin shows up in your audience’s search results!
 Don’t miss this opportunity to use keywords.